Giulio-Cappelli/near-bites/README.md

-# App to search new places near me
+# An app that helps you discover new places nearby

 `npm run dev`